oldhill/dockerfiles/golang-helloworld/README.md

 ## Greetings

+### Use at your own risk

 ### Build
-From the dockerfiles/golang-helloworld directory:
+Important! run this in the dockerfiles/golang-helloworld directory.
 ```
-docker build -t oldhill/golang-helloworld .
+<in the dockerfiles/golang-helloworld directory> $ build -t oldhill/golang-helloworld .
 ```

 ### Run
 ```
+# Interactive shell
 docker run -it oldhill/golang-helloworld

+# Just run the CMD and exit
+docker run oldhill/golang-helloworld
 ```